The Daily Dose/Saturday, March 8, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow isn’t elected to Congress.
+The Diary of a Nobody – Sparrow does battle with a vending machine.
 Today’s Diary.

 ———